Ronmi/mailserver-in-container/README.md

 # TODO

-- [ ] Add a job in cron.daily to run `sa-learn` with user-defined mail folder.
 - [ ] Find a better way for PostfixAdmin installation.
 - [ ] Add instructions for installing a webmail client, maybe RainLoop or Roundcube.